MeteorFlow/Thesis-Dissertation/README.md

 Yes, but

-- In overleaf, you have to pay 40$ to get the git feature which isn't even have the best or full git experience.
+- In overleaf, you have to pay $40 to get the git feature which isn't even have the best or full git experience.
-- Pay 40$ to collaborate with more than 1 person
+- Pay $40 to collaborate with more than 1 person
 - No VSCode, Code formatting, Grammarly, Or Dark Mode / Customization
 - GitHub Copilot: Clippy, but a lot better!

-## Whats New
+## What's New

 - [GitHub Copilot](#github-copilot)
 - Added support for the up-to-date texlive-full package.
 Now, You can stop worrying about package support.